approov/quickstart-react-native/README.md

 Currently, the underlying Approov SDK itself is not shipped as part of the `react-native-approov` module.
 You need to get the latest version.
 For the Android version do the following (if you are using Windows then substitute `approov` with `approov.exe` in all cases in this quickstart)
 ```
 $ approov sdk -getLibrary src/react-native-approov/android/libs/approov.aar
+    Android SDK library 2.6.0(3534) written to src/react-native-approov/android/libs/approov.aar
 ```
 This directly gets the SDK into the native module.

 For iOS, do the following:
 ```
 $ cd src/react-native-approov/ios
-$ approov sdk -getLibrary approov.zip
+$ approov sdk -getLibrary Approov.xcframework
-$ unzip approov.zip
+    iOS SDK library 2.6.0(5851) written to Approov.xcframework
 ```
-This will write the Approov SDK framework into `Approov.framework` in that directory.
+This will write the Approov SDK framework into `Approov.xcframework` in that directory.

 ### Require the Approov React Native Package

-Edit `src/ShapesApp/packages.json` and add this dependency:
+Edit `src/ShapesApp/package.json` and add this dependency:

 ```
 "react-native-approov": "../react-native-approov/"